 After creating an anchor chart, my students write to a prompt about how they show kindness.
 My primary students answer the prompt “I show kindness by” and create a bullet list of three kind acts.
 My upper elementary students write to the prompt “I am kind because”.
 They complete the sentence stem with a paragraph to include at least three acts of kindness.

 They add a “selfie” drawing to their prompt page – your students can draw a self-portrait or you can take photos of your students to glue to their writing page.

-The writing activity makes a great bulletin board display to show all of the ways your students are demonstrating kindness in school and at home.
+The writing activity makes a great bulletin board display to show the ways your students demonstrate kindness in school and at home.
 Just hang your students’ kindness writing and add a title!
 So easy and cute.

-As a thank YOU for stopping by and reading tips from my classroom to yours, I’m giving my subscribers a FREE “Ways We Can Show Kindness” student page that includes a mini-tutorial on how to create perfect anchor charts!
+As a thank YOU for stopping by and reading tips from my classroom to yours, I’m giving you a FREE “Ways We Can Show Kindness” student brainstorming page that also includes a mini-tutorial on how to create perfect anchor charts!

 Want to just print the Kindness Activities I created?
 Check it out on TPT: